huaminghuangtw/Evergreen-Notes/Permanent-Notes/Have the courage to do the right things.md

 ---

-Even if we can't fix everything, we should always speak up and tell others when something is wrong.
-It's our moral responsibility to say something and stand up for what's right, even if we can't change it all by ourselves.
+Even if we can’t fix everything, we should always speak up and tell others when something is wrong.
+It’s our moral responsibility to say something and stand up for what’s right, even if we can’t change it all by ourselves.

 ---